darbyluv2code/fullstack-angular-and-springboot/install-angular-tools/linux/install-linux.md

 1. In you terminal window, enter the following command

     ```
-    npm install -g typescript
+    npm install --location=global typescript
     ```

-   The `-g` installs this as a global package.
+   The `--location=global` installs this as a global package.
 The TypeScript compiler will be available to all directories for this user.

    You will see something similar to